arcology-network/binary-releases/uniswap-v2.md

 ### 5.2.
 Tools

-You will need to use `sendtxs.py` to send transactions to the network.
-What it does is to load in a series of pre-generated transaction files and send them to an Arcology node through a HTTP connection.
+You will need to use `sendtxs.py` to load in a series of pre-generated transaction files and send them to an Arcology node through HTTP connections.

 **Syntax:**

 ```sh
 python sendtxs.py [NODE_IP] [TRANSACTION_FILES]
 ```

 ## 6. Contract Deployment

+You have to deploy the uniswap contracts on the Arcology testnet first between calling them.

 ### 6.1.
-Deploy the Contracts
+Deploy the Uniswap v2

-If the Arcology node's IP address is https://192.168.1.109:8080, then in the docker image, run the following command under the root direct to deploy the contracts to the testnet.
+If the Host IP address is https://192.168.1.109:8080, then in the docker image, run the following command under the root direct to deploy the contracts to the testnet.
 The port 8080 on a Arcology node is reserved for communications with clients.

 ```sh
 > cd uniswap